What to do in Rio de Janeiro on a Cloudy Day?

 Both are located at Mauá Square, the museums have interesting architecture and amazing exhibitions that are worth visiting.
 The price of the museums is R$20,00 (full) or R$10,00 (students).
 Our golden tip is to visit the museums on cloudy Tuesdays (if possible!) as they are free.
 If you have time you can buy a combo: MAR (Rio Art Museum) + Tomorrow Museum for R$32,00 and R$16,00 for students

-One of locals favorite places, and why not of tourists?
+One of locals favorite places, and why not for tourists?
 If you are into sports, we highly recommend you to watch a football match in Maracana Station, the most famous stadium of Brazil!

 If you go, you can find detailed information on Maracanã website.